nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/custom-content-view-for-documentation-items.md

 ### Defining the Query

 We want the documentation container to display the list of its children.
-So we will keep the default query filter but add a query parameter to get every documents whose parent is the current document.
+So we will keep the default query filter but add a query parameter to get every document whose parent is the current document.

 1. Edit the query filter to add a parameter `ecm:parentId= ?`.
 You should get the filter below: